TESL 402: Principles of Linguistics for Teachers, 3 cr.

 Emphasis on the preparation of materials and the development of teaching strategies for specific ESL classroom uses.
 Students examine and evaluate commercially prepared and teacher made materials and lesson plans and devise a limited set of materials of their own.
 Students will either demonstrate these materials or observe their use in an actual classroom or tutoring situation.
 Prereq.: graduate standing, TESL 402, TESL 410, TESL 414, and a B average.

-TESL 468: Assessment of the Limited English Proficient Student, 3 cr.
+TESL 468: Principles of Language Assessment, 3 cr.

 TESL 471: Evolution of Laws and Policies in language Instruction, 3 cr.